NicklasBoto/BruSKI/SPEC.md

 Expressions can be bound to variables using the _:=_ operator.
 This will evaluate the expression and place it in a symbol table (explained below).

-Specifying the arity of the function will control the number of entries to the symbol table.
+Specifying the arity of the function, with the _::_ operator, will control the number of entries to the symbol table.
 Omitting this will cause the compiler to generate one entry per bound variable (plus one for the symbol itself).

 ```
-x := λ 0         :: Unary
+x := λ 0         :: 1
-y := λλ 0        :: Binary
+y := λλ 0        :: 2
-z := λλλ 0 (2 3) :: Tertiary
+z := λλλ 0 (2 3) :: 3
 ```

 ### Evaluation